-Provide and coordinate personnel, equipment, and shelter as required to protect domestic and sick and/or injured non-domestic animals.
+Provide and coordinate personnel, equipment, and shelter as required to protect large and small domestic and sick and/or injured non-domestic animals.

-Implementation of the CART will be incident driven and may be requested to be activated as a response asset by any member of the Team through the Emergency Manager as part of a Declaration of a State of Emergency, Emergency Order (Article 2B).
-The Team may be utilized in the planning modality as needed and requested by the Emergency Manager or by any of its members through the Emergency Manager.
+Implementation of the CART will be incident driven and may be requested through the County Emergency Manager as needed.
+The Team may be utilized in the planning modality as needed and requested by the Emergency Manager.

-Registered volunteers will be required to complete the following courses:
+Registered volunteers will be required to complete the following on-line courses: